-We all know that to be successful you need to learn how to write copy, you need to discover how to really tap into your target audiences pain, show them you understand and offer them solutions.
-It is all about capturing emotions and encouraging people to buy from you isn’t it?
+We all know that to be successful, you need to learn how to write copy for your OMG blog.
+You need to discover how to really tap into your target audiences pain, show them you understand and offer them solutions.
+It is all about capturing emotions and encouraging people to buy from you, isn’t it?
 But watch out…nothing is new!

 And there is absolutely nothing wrong with that – because if you are in business, then you have a duty to help others with your products and services and you have a duty to yourself to make money too, because no money, no business!